statsig-io/docs/docs/guides/migrate-from-launchdarkly.md

 [Dynamic Configurations](https://docs.statsig.com/dynamic-config) for pure configurations or entitlements types of use cases.
 Supports multi-type return values.
 [Experiments](https://docs.statsig.com/experiments-plus) for measuring performance between different variations.
 Supports multi-type return values.

-In comparison to boolean flags, multi-type flags offered by Launchdarkly introduce a layer of complexity that can obscure the path to full implementation.
+In comparison to boolean flags, multi-type flags offered by LaunchDarkly introduce a layer of complexity that can obscure the path to full implementation.

 When the time comes to transition to full deployment and remove the flag, references to those multi-type configurations need to be replaced, introducing potential points of failure and delaying the shipping process.
 This necessitates extra diligence and refactoring that could have been avoided with a simple boolean check.
 And, as we all know, teams may already be slow in cleaning up feature gates.